XMM-Newton: Reflection Grating Spectrometers

-The Reflection Grating Spectrometers (RGS) are a secondary system on the spacecraft and are composed of two Focal Plane Cameras and their associated Reflection Grating Arrays.
+The Reflection Grating Spectrometers (RGS) are composed of two Focal Plane Cameras and their associated Reflection Grating Arrays.
 This system is used to build X-ray spectral data and can determine the elements present in the target, as well as the temperature, quantity and other characteristics of those elements.
 The RGS system operates in the 2.5 to 0.35 keV (5 to 35 ångström) range, which allows detection of carbon, nitrogen, oxygen, neon, magnesium, silicon and iron.

 The Focal Plane Cameras each consist of nine MOS-CCD devices mounted in a row and following a curve called a Rowland circle.
 Each CCD contains 384 × 1024 pixels, for a total resolution of more than 3.5 megapixels.
 The total width and length of the CCD array was dictated by the size of the RGS spectrum and the wavelength range, respectively.
 Each CCD array is surrounded by a relatively massive wall, providing heat conduction and radiation shielding.
 Two-stage radiators cool the cameras to an operating temperature of -110 C. The camera systems were a joint effort between SRON, the Paul Scherrer Institute, and MSSL, with EEV Ltd and Contraves Space providing hardware.

 The Reflection Grating Arrays are attached to two of the primary telescopes.
 They allow approximately 50% of the incoming X-rays to pass unperturbed to the EPIC system, while redirecting the other 50% onto the Focal Plane Cameras.
 Each RGA was designed to contain 182 identical gratings, though a fabrication error left one with only 181.
 Because the telescope mirrors have already focused the X-rays to converge at the focal point, each grating has the same angle of incidence, and as with the Focal Plane Cameras, each grating array conforms to a Rowland circle.
 This configuration minimises focal aberrations.
 Each 10 × 20 cm grating is composed of 1 mm thick silicon carbide substrate covered with a 2000 Å gold film, and is supported by five beryllium stiffeners.
 The gratings contain a large number of grooves, which actually perform the X-ray deflection; each grating contains an average of 646 grooves per millimetre.
 The RGAs were built by Columbia University.